BYU-ECE-Software/BAIT/Campaign Definitions/Prompts.md

 ## Security
 Not fully figured out.
 Someone can direct you to them, or call security if you are too sus.
 Maybe if you go straight to someone too high without enough knowledge, they are sus of you.

+We are thinking of, and have done this with don, of making the personas aware of social engineering techniques.
+If the user is too sus, the persona will report them to security.
+Then, security will ask the users some question, with a time limit, and the user has to answer the questions correctly to not get kicked off teams.